iqrasafdarr/MedVisionAI/README.md

 * Gradio
 * Medical Segmentation Decathlon

-These technologies are used as building blocks for research into multimodal, reliable, and trustworthy medical AI.
+These technologies serve as building blocks for research into multimodal, reliable, and trustworthy medical AI.

 ---